-- Provides advanced services in surgical, intensive care, dental (emergency dental surgery), laboratory, X-ray, ward and pharmaceutical capabilities; - Administers blood and blood products according to the compatibility of blood groups and rhesus factors, using approved hygiene methods to prevent contamination; - Provides climate-controlled storage and transport capability (cold chain) to prevent the deterioration or contamination of blood and blood products; - Performs blood testing and grouping; - Can, if agreed in the MOU, supply specialist services according to the needs of the mission (e.g., gynaecologist, specialists in tropical medicine, stress counsellor); - Can provide a specialist team for collecting seriously injured personnel from the site of injury and escort patients in serious condition to higherlevel care; - Provides medical and dental services based on troop/police strength as operationally defined.
+- Provides climate-controlled storage and transport capability (cold chain) to prevent the deterioration or contamination of blood and blood products - · Performs blood testing and grouping - Can, if agreed in the MOU, supply specialist services according to the needs of the mission (e.g., gynaecologist, specialists in tropical medicine, stress counsellor) - Can provide a specialist team for collecting seriously injured personnel from the site of injury and escort patients in serious condition to higher-level care - Provides medical and dental services based on troop/police strength as operationally defined.

 (iv) Composition.
 The minimum composition and number of level 3 medical personnel are listed below.
-The actual composition and number of level 3 medical personnel may vary depending on the operational requirements, and as agreed in the MOU.
+The actual composition and number of level 3 medical personnel may vary depending on the operational requirements, and as agreed in the MOU:

-- 4x surgeons (minimum 1 orthopaedic)
+- 4 x surgeons (minimum 1 orthopaedic)

-- 2x anaesthetists
+- 2 x anaesthetists

-- 6x specialists
+- 6 x specialists

-- 4x physicians
+- 4 x physicians

-- 1x dentist
+- 1 x dentist

-- 2x dental assistants
+- 2 x dental assistants

-- 1x hygiene officer
+- 1 x hygiene officer

-- 1x pharmacist
+- 1 x pharmacist

-- 1x pharmacist assistant
+- 1 x pharmacist assistant

-- 50x nursing staff (composition as required):
+- 50 x nursing staff (composition as required):

-- 1x head nurse
+- 1 x head nurse

-- 2x intensive care nurses
+- 2 x intensive care nurses

-- 4x operating theatre nurses
+- 4 x operating theatre nurses

-- 43x nurses/medics/paramedics
+- 43 x nurses/medics/paramedics

 - 2 x radiological assistants

 - 2 x laboratory technicians

-- 14x maintenance and support staff
+- 14 x maintenance and support staff.

-- (g) Blood and blood products
+(g) Blood and blood products

-(i) Blood and blood products will be provided by the United Nations according to United Nations standards including transport, testing, handling and administration unless the level 2, 2+ or 3 medical facility troop/police-contributor believe it necessary to negotiate the issue.60 In such instances this will be negotiated on a case by case basis and reflected in annex C to the MOU;
+(i) Blood and blood products will be provided by the United Nations according to United Nations standards, including transport, testing, handling and administration, unless the level 2, 2+ or 3 medical facility troop/police - contributor believe it necessary to negotiate the issue.68 In such instances, this will be negotiated on a case-by-case basis and reflected in annex C to the MOU;